TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 To generate triangle heatmaps of chromatin loops alongside gene models and regulatory tracks (e.g., ATAC-seq), we used the R package [`plotgardener`](https://phanstiellab.github.io/plotgardener/).
 The R script [`plot_diff_loop_plotgardener_with_atac.R`](plot_diff_loop_plotgardener_with_atac.R)  was used to create Figure 4D of the manuscript, highlighting a developmentally dynamic loop in *E. scolopes* chromosome 5.

-The script performs the following steps:
+**Summary of script functionality:**

-1. Loads a `.hic` file containing KR-normalised Hi-C data for the relevant developmental stage.
+- Loads a `.hic` file containing KR-normalised Hi-C data for the relevant developmental stage.
-2. Builds a genome assembly using:
+- Builds a genome assembly using:
    - A `.fasta` genome file
    - A `TxDb` object created from an exon-corrected GFF
    - A `BSgenome` object generated from a `.2bit` file
    - A custom `OrgDb` package (e.g. `org.Eesc.eg.db`)
-3. Plots a triangular Hi-C map over a specified genomic region.
+- Plots a triangular Hi-C map over a specified genomic region.
-4. Overlays gene models using `plotGenes()`, with specific genes of interest highlighted.
+- Overlays gene models using `plotGenes()`, with specific genes of interest highlighted.
-5. Loads and plots ATAC-seq signal from normalised `.bw` files for three developmental stages, scaling the signal tracks using the 99.5th percentile to match the y-axis range.
+- Loads and plots ATAC-seq signal from normalised `.bw` files for three developmental stages, scaling the signal tracks using the 99.5th percentile to match the y-axis range.
-6. Saves the figure.
+- Saves the figure.

 **Required input files:**